-Starr UK is comprised of those UK companies and operations that are part of one of the world’s leading insurance and investment groups, and trade under the worldwide marketing name of “Starr Companies.”
-Starr UK’s objective is to create long-term value for the Starr Companies group by providing high-quality and speciality insurance solutions to our clients.
+Starr UK is comprised of those UK companies and operations that are part of one of the world’s leading insurance and investment groups, and trade under the worldwide marketing name of “Starr Companies”.
+Starr UK’s objective is to create long-term value for the Starr Companies group by providing high-quality and specialty insurance solutions to our clients.
 As part of this mission, we at Starr UK strive to be a responsible corporate citizen and a good employer within the UK community.

-Like other commercial enterprises, our business activities generate a substantial amount and variety of taxes.
+Our business activities generate a substantial amount and variety of taxes.
 We are subject to and pay corporation tax, employment taxes and other taxes.
 In addition, we collect and pay employee taxes as well as indirect taxes such as VAT and insurance premium taxes.
 The taxes we pay and collect form a significant part of our economic contribution to the UK.

 Starr UK is committed to complying with the relevant tax laws in a responsible manner and to having open and constructive relationships with tax authorities in all the jurisdictions in which the business operates.